 Step 2: Turn the Cream into Butter

-- If using a Kitchen Aid Mixer, place the bowl in the freezer for a few hours prior to making butter.
+- Place bowl in freezer for a few hours prior to making butter.

-- Place the cream in the bowl and turn the mixer on as high as you can without splattering the cream.
-Watch the mixture carefully.
-Within a minute or two, the cream will have thickened a bit and you should be able to increase the mixer speed.
+- Place cold cream in bowl and turn the mixer on as high as possible without splattering the cream, monitoring carefully.

 - Within 1-2 minutes, the cream will have thickened a bit.
 At this point, increase mixer speed.